flyshark/jhu-cs318.github.io/project/setup.md

 </div>
 <div class="panel-body">
 <b>We've provided a script (<code class="highlighter-rouge">pintos/src/misc/toolchain-build.sh</code>)
-that automates the building of the toolchain.</b>
+that automates the following building instructions.
+It has been tested on recent version of Ubuntu, Mac OS and Fedora.</b>
 </div>
 </div>

+* Prerequisite:

+  - standard build tools including `make`, `gcc`, etc..
+For Ubuntu, they are the `build-essential` package.
+  - in building GDB, you may encounter errors due to missing the ncurses and textinfo libraries.
+For Ubuntu, you can install them with `sudo apt-get install libncurses5-dev texinfo`.

 * Directory and environment variables: